Auburn, Alabama, United States of America: What to pack, what to wear, and when to go [2024]

 July

-If you visit Auburn during July, you might see that it is constantly hot.
+If you vacation in Auburn during July, you may notice that it can be sweltering.
 Temperatures tend to hover around the low 90s F (low 30s C) during the day, while at night they can dip into the high 60s F (low 20s C).

 What to wear/what to pack: